H4nsie/dadep/README.md

 Electricity prices are obtained hourly from ENTSOE (you need an API key, explained below), gasprices obtained daily from EEX (no API key needed).

-Enable the report function (at line 315) to send the report (composed in string _message_) to send a comlete report to your (Telegram?) family group app at 8:05AM to show stats of the previous day.
+Enable the report function (at line 315) to send the report (composed in string _message_) to send a complete report to your (Telegram) family group app at 8:05AM to show stats of the previous day.